Runtime Analysis of the SMS-EMOA for Many-Objective Optimization

 \section{Abstract}

-The widely used multiobjective optimizer \NSGA was recently proven to have considerable difficulties in many-objective optimization.
-In contrast, experimental results in the literature show a good performance of the \SMS, which can be seen as a steady-state \NSGA that uses the hypervolume contribution instead of the crowding distance as the second selection criterion.
+The widely used multi-objective optimizer NSGA-II was recently proven to have considerable difficulties in many-objective optimization.
+In contrast, experimental results in the literature show a good performance of the SMS-EMOA, which can be seen as a steady-state NSGA-II that uses the hypervolume contribution instead of the crowding distance as the second selection criterion.

-This paper conducts the first rigorous runtime analysis of the \SMS for many-objective optimization.
-To this aim, we first propose a many-objective counterpart, the $m$-objective \mojzj problem, of the bi-objective \ojzj benchmark, which is the first many-objective multimodal benchmark used in a mathematical runtime analysis.
+This paper conducts the first rigorous runtime analysis of the SMS-EMOA for many-objective optimization.
+To this aim, we first propose a many-objective counterpart of the bi-objective \ojzj benchmark.
 We prove that SMS-EMOA computes the full Pareto front of this benchmark in an expected number of $O(\mu M n^k)$ iterations, where $n$ denotes the problem size (length of the bit-string representation), $k$ the gap size (a difficulty parameter of the problem), $M=(2n/m-2k+3)^{m/2}$ the size of the Pareto front, and $\mu$ the population size (at least the same size as the largest incomparable set).
-This result together with the existing negative result for the original \NSGA shows that, in principle, the general approach of the \NSGA is suitable for many-objective optimization, but the crowding distance as tie-breaker has deficiencies.
+This result together with the existing negative result for the original NSGA-II shows that, in principle, the general approach of the NSGA-II is suitable for many-objective optimization, but the crowding distance as tie-breaker has deficiencies.

-We obtain three additional insights on the \SMS.
-Different from a recent result for the bi-objective \ojzj benchmark, a recently proposed stochastic population update often does not help for \mojzj.
+We obtain three additional insights on the SMS-EMOA.
+Different from a recent result for the bi-objective \ojzj benchmark, a recently proposed stochastic population update often does not help for its many-objective counterpart.
 It at most results in a speed-up by a factor of order $2^{k} / \mu$, which is $\Theta(1)$ for large $m$, such as $m>k$.
-On the positive side, we prove that heavy-tailed mutation irrespective of the number $m$ of objectives results in a speed-up of order $k^{0.5+k-\beta}/e^k$, the same advantage as previously shown for the bi-objective case.
-Finally, we conduct the first runtime analyses of the \SMS on the classic bi-objective \omm and \lotz benchmarks and show that the \SMS has a performance comparable to the GSEMO and the \NSGA.
+On the positive side, we prove that heavy-tailed mutation irrespective of the number $m$ of objectives results in a speed-up of order $k^{0.5+k-\beta}/e^k$.
+Finally, we conduct the first runtime analyses of the SMS-EMOA on the classic bi-objective \omm and \lotz benchmarks and show that the SMS-EMOA has a performance comparable to the GSEMO and the NSGA-II.

-Our main technical insight, a general condition ensuring that the \SMS does not lose Pareto-optimal objective values, promises to be useful also in other runtime analyses of this algorithm.
+Our main technical insight, a general condition ensuring that the SMS-EMOA does not lose Pareto-optimal objective values, promises to be useful also in other runtime analyses of this algorithm.